Wah Gardens: History

-Raja Man Singh, brother-in-law of Emperor Jahangir, was a court chief of Emperor Akbar, and is credited with construction of the gardens along the old route from Lahore to Srinagar.
-He was posted at Wah from the year 1581 to 1586 to stop enemy incursions.
-During his stay, he made a pond surrounded by a structure of twelve doors.
-The Mughal Emperor Jahangir, while on his way to Kabul, stayed here on 29 April 1607 and went fishing in the pond.
-Indeed, the present old village of Wah was originally called 'Jalal Sar' after Jalal Khan Khattar, but was renamed 'Wah' by Jahangir.
+Raja Man Singh, the brother-in-law of emperor Jahangir and a court chief of Akbar, is credited with construction of the gardens along the old route from Lahore to Srinagar.
+He was posted at Wah from the year 1581 to 1586 to prevent enemy incursions.
+During his stay, he constructed a pond surrounded by a structure of twelve doors.

+The emperor Jahangir, while on his way to Kabul, stayed here on 29 April 1607 and went fishing in the pond.
+Initially, the present old village of Wah was known as 'Jalal Sar' after Jalal Khan Khattar, but was renamed 'Wah' by Jahangir.
+Jahangir wrote in his autobiography, Jahangirnama:

-He wrote in his autobiography (translation): "Stayed at Baba Hasanabdal on 12th Muharram, 1016 A.H.
+"Stayed at Baba Hasanabdal on 12th Muharram, 1016 A.H.
 At about two miles on the eastern side of this place, there is a waterfall.
 The water falls with great speed.
 The center of the pond is the main exit of the waterfall.
 Raja Maan Singh has made a very small building.
 There are a lot of fish in the pond, having a length of a quarter yard.
 I stayed at this beautiful place for three days.
 I put the net in the pond and caught about 10 to 12 fish.
-These fish were again dropped in the water after sewing pearls in their noses".
+These fish were again dropped in the water after sewing pearls in their noses."

-The Emperor Shah Jahan stayed at Wah while on his way to Kabul in 1639.
-He called his central construction department and ordered the reconstruction of the buildings.
-Ahmed Maamar Lahoree, a famous architect of those days, planned out the gardens, palaces, and inns.
-The construction was performed under his supervision and took two years.
-The garden was made in the Mughal construction style.
-He made beautiful twelve-door structures, canals, and waterfalls.
-He made bathrooms with having mixture of cold and hot water at the southern end of these twelve-door structures.
+Shah Jahan stayed at Wah while on his way to Kabul in 1639 and ordered the reconstruction of the buildings.
+Ustad Ahmad Lahori, the famous architect of the period, planned out the gardens, palaces, and inns.
+The construction was undertaken under his supervision and took two years, including twelve-door structures, canals, and waterfalls.
+He also built bathrooms with having mixture of cold and hot water at the southern end of these twelve-door structures.
 The inner portion of the structures has been plastered.
 The walls of the smaller rooms have been decorated with flowers and petals.

 Shah Jahan stayed at the gardens on his trips to Kabul four times after their completion: in 1646, 1647, 1649, and 1654.
-Contemporaries of Shah Jahan, namely Abdul Hameed Lahoree and Muhammad Saleh Kamboh, declared the garden as a trustee of heaven and a substitute for heaven's garden on earth.
+Contemporary historians of Shah Jahan, namely Abdul Hamid Lahori and Muhammad Saleh Kamboh, called the garden as a trustee of heaven and a substitute for heaven's garden on earth.

-The Mughal Emperor Aurangzeb stayed at the garden in July 1676.
-The garden was badly damaged in the era of the Durrani Empire (1747–1826).
+The emperor Aurangzeb stayed at the garden in July 1676.
+The garden was badly damaged during the era of the Durrani Empire (1747–1826).
 After the annexation of the Punjab, the British Government handed over the gardens to Nawab Muhammad Hayat Khan, CSI, in 1865.